kumartushar/simple_ext/README.md

 # simple_ext
-Ruby extensions extracted from rails activesupport core extensions
+Ruby core extensions extracted from rails activesupport core extensions

+This gem is extracted from rails activesupport, some basic and common ruby extentions which are used most commonly on objects like array, hash, string etc.

+In case you dont need all the functionalities from ActiveSupport, you can use this, else go for ActiveSupport.

 # Install